About Us

 About Operation Home

-Operation Home has been serving the Tricounty community for 25 years.
-Annually, we serve more than 1,004 families through our critical home repair, wheelchair ramp and heat and cold relief programs.
-Operation Home focuses our services on households with children, the disabled and seniors.
-The average monthly income for Operation Home families is $1,283.
+Operation Home has been serving the Tricounty community for 28 years.
+Annually, we serve over 1,000 families through our critical home repair, wheelchair ramp and heat & cold relief programs.
+Operation Home focuses our services on households with children, disabled individuals, and seniors.
+The average monthly income for Operation Home families is $1,328.
 Operation Home collaborates with many area nonprofits, home rehabilitation facilities, social service agencies, and civic and religious groups.
 We are committed to ensuring that no person must live in a home that is inaccessible or unsafe.

 Executive Director